InternLM/InternLM/README.md

 ## News

 \[2024.01.31\] We release InternLM2-1.8B, along with the associated chat model.
-This model provides a cheaper deployment option while maintaining leading performance.
+They provide a cheaper deployment option while maintaining leading performance.

 \[2024.01.23\] We release InternLM2-Math-7B and InternLM2-Math-20B with pretraining and SFT checkpoints.
 They surpass ChatGPT with small sizes.
 See [InternLM-Math](https://github.com/InternLM/internlm-math) for details and download.